Winter hiking: How to stay warm, safe and active all season long

 Legacy Park, Lee's Summit, Mo.

 Tip #3 Bring water.
-This sounds counterintuitive, but if you’re exercising, you’re using water.
+This sounds counterintuitive, but if you’re exercising, you’re using water – even when it’s freezing outside.
 And if you don’t have it, you can get dehydrated.
 So drink up.
-Heck, why not bring some hot cocoa or coffee along too?
+Heck, why not bring some hot cocoa along too?

 Tip #4 Watch your step.

 Just because it’s cold doesn’t mean it’s icy.
 But sometimes a walking surface can surprise us.
 If your shoes have become “bald” like worn tires, you could become an unintentional gymnast or acrobat when the ground gives way beneath your feat.
+In addition, fallen leaves can be as slick as a banana peel, even if the ground is not frozen.
 To be safe, wear shoes with traction.
 Trekking poles are another option.
 Not only do they steady you on unstable surfaces, but they transfer some of the weight-bearing load from your knees to your torso.
 That can be advantageous if your knees need a little relief.
 Like all gear, you can spend a little or a lot.
 So read reviews and invest wisely.

 Tip #5 Don’t forget about that runny nose